V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkinia : praise, exaltation, joy, rejoicing

-– nkinka : part of something, unfilled container
+– nkinka : part of something, container not filled

-– nkinki / kunku : share, part, fraction
+– nkinki / kunku : share, part, portion, fraction

 – nkinkiti : scratch